ash0080/gun.doc.cn/Installation.md

  - Try out the [Hello World](Hello-World).
  - Watch the 2 minute [Crash Course](Crash-Course)?
  - Hands-on learn answers to all your questions in [THE INTERACTIVE TUTORIAL](Todo-Dapp)!

+#### Note for ECMA Modules

+In Node 12, if you use the --experimental-modules flag, you can use Import Gun from './node_modules/gun/lib/server.js' and that will do the trick for those of us who want to use ESM modules